Frequently Asked Questions

 The state of Israel is well secured due to the religious sensitivity.
 There are lots of security guards and Israeli police (Uniformed and undercover).
 However, if there will be any warning or security tension we will know about it in advance and act accordingly.

 In recent years, Israel has become a safer country than France, and Britain and Germany.
 Israeli security forces have the strongest sophisticated in the world.
 Ask those who already visited Israel and relay less on the news who make a living dramas.

 Yes.
 In Israel there are a lot of holy places for all religions.
 Before a trip to the Old City of Jerusalem or places of worship around the country, it is customary to wear long pants and shoulder covers for women.

-Most of the year – HOT.
-During the winter time, October to March the minimum temperatures starts at 29 F in the mountains (eg Jerusalem) and 44 F on the coastline (eg Tel Aviv).
-During the summer the temperatures can get up to 110 F. Read more.
+During the summer the temperatures can get up to 110 F (Short sleeves, swimsuits, hat, etc.) but always bring Jackets if you planning to spend evenings in the mountains (eg Jerusalem).
+During the winter time, November to March the minimum temperatures starts at 29 F in the mountains and 44 F on the coastline (eg Tel Aviv).
+Read more.

 Unfortunately not yet.
 The Michelin Guide does not cover Israel for unclear reasons.
 It does not mean that Israel don’t have great restaurants.
 Israel offers an amazing verity of excellent chef restaurant.

 No. There is no need to get in a tie.
 In Israel there is an emphasis on quality food and a good atmosphere, wear whatever you want most comfortable.